A Web3 Naming Layer for the AI Agent Economy

 This site provides modular, Web3-based naming infrastructure for agents.
 We are not affiliated with any specific protocol, company, or platform unless expressly stated.

 All domains showcased here are owned by an independent domain investor and made available through public smart contracts.
 Ownership and control remain with the holder.
 Domains purchased through this site are minted via Freename.com.
 They may be minted across multiple blockchains supported by Freename, giving buyers the option to manage their names across chains.
-While technically unique within Freename’s system, the same name could be minted by third parties - including on the same blockchain - due to the current lack of standardized naming across Web3 platforms.
+While technically unique within Freename’s system, similar names may also exist through third-party Web3 naming providers due to the current lack of universal naming standards across platforms.

 These duplicates are less common but can still affect naming clarity, perceived uniqueness, or brand protection.
 Owning and using a name first may help strengthen your position across platforms.
 This is not an issue unique to Freename or AgentStack.
 It reflects a broader challenge across decentralized Web3 systems that, at present, lack universal naming standards or conflict resolution mechanisms.